BeroBrine/obsidian/Main Notes/DSA/Binary Trees/Traversals/Vertical Traversal.md

 		- Multiset is used to achieve this , it sorts the values as well as allows duplicates in it.

 - There is a queue which tracks the node , and it's vertical and horizontal level as well.
 - In this , we modify the level traversal a bit.
-We don't use the legacy one because the queue is already tracking the level in the pair.
+We don't use the legacy one because we do not need to track the nodes in each level. we just want them to be pushed in the queue in level order.
 - When pushing the left child , we decrease the vertical level by 1 and increase the horizontal level by 1.
 - When pushing the right child , we increase the vertical level by 1 and increase the horizontal level by 1.
 - When the queue ends , meaning there are no more nodes.